surajvsk/surajvsk/README.md

 # 🌟 Suraj Vishwakarma - Full-Stack Developer | Backend Enthusiast

+*"Strive for perfection in everything you do.
+Take the best that exists and make it better."*
+— *Henry Royce*

 Hello there! 👋 I'm a **performance-driven Full-Stack Developer** with **5 years of experience** crafting robust, scalable, and efficient applications.
 My expertise lies in backend development, designing innovative solutions, and managing cloud deployments.
 I thrive in dynamic environments, collaborating with teams to deliver impactful software that meets both user and business needs. 🚀

 I'm currently seeking a challenging **senior backend role** where I can contribute to solving complex problems, implement modern architectures, and lead projects to success.